Student Resources

 Residency Requirement

 All incoming first-time, first-year students must reside in university-operated housing or be approved for a first-year residency exemption as part of the campus enrollment process.
-First-year students will live in the residence halls and must reside for two consecutive semesters to satisfy this requirement (all summer/fall or fall/spring).
+First-year students will live in the designated first-year residential communities and must reside for two consecutive semesters to satisfy this requirement (Fall/Spring).
 However, there are a few reasons approved by the Board of Regents for students to be exempted from this requirement:

 Students are required to submit specific documentation to support each of the reasons presented above when applying for an exemption.
 Please visit housing.nmsu.edu/exemptions for more information.